Mariel-Siravegna/msiravegna/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: I am a Ph.D. candidate at the Georgetown University, graduating in June 2021.
-My fields of specialization are labor economics and applied microeconomics/econometrics.
+My fields of specialization are labor economics and applied econometrics.

 interests:
 - Labor economics
-- Applied microeconomics
-- Econometrics
+- Applied Econometrics

 education:
   courses: